 Participants will receive a team t-shirt that will be worn at all games.
 During games and practices, watches and jewelry must be removed.
 Players who fail to remove jewelry and watches may not participate until it is removed.

 Team pictures days are TBD.
 Information will be provided to your coach by mid-January.

 Participants can register for the program during the registration window - September 4 - October 30, 2019.

-Late registration will be from October 30 - November 15, 2019, depending on team openings.
-There will be a $12 increase in the fee for players registering during this time.
-During late registration, players will be assigned to teams where roster spots are available.
+Late Registration: November 22 until the program is full.
+There is a $12 late fee.
+During late registration, players will be assigned to teams if roster spots are available.
 Payments may be made online at www.kzooymca.org, in-house at the Portage or Maple Members Service Desk, or by phone (269) 324-9622 ext 0.

 RATES APPLY TO BOTH MEMBER and COMMUNITY